revloc02/dndMarkdown/colver-5e-homebrew.md

 - Finishing a long rest reduces a creature's exhaustion level by one, provided that the creature has also ingested some food and drink (RAW)
 - You may spend two HD to reduce Exhaustion by one level (HBR)
 - You may spend Inspiration (see Pool Inspiration) to reduce Exhaustion (HBR)

+\pagebreakNum

+### Healer's Kit
+The Healer's Kit is intended to help stabilize dying players.
+This variant uses part of the Healer Feat to help make it useful, while keeping the idea of the medic patching someone up to get them out of harm's way.

+> ##### Healer's Kit (Variant)
+> This kit is a leather pouch containing bandages, salves, and splints.
+The kit has ten uses.
+As an action, you can expend one use of the kit on a creature on Death's Door.
+That creature gains 1 Hit Point.

+\columnbreak

+### Healer Feat
+The Healer Feat is intended to make Healing Kits more useful.
+This variant is based on [a blog post by Chris Perkins](https://scruffygrognard.wordpress.com/2015/05/25/fixing-the-medicine-skill-healers-kit-and-healer-feat-dd-5th-edition/comment-page-1/).
+> ##### Healer (Variant)
+> * You have advantage on all Wisdom (Medicine) checks.
+> * When you use a healer’s kit on a creature On Death's Door, that creature also regains 1d6+4 hit points.
+> * As an action, you can spend one use of a healer’s kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number of Hit Dice.
+The creature can’t regain hit points from this feat again until it finishes a short or long rest.